 By contrast, as our Amos Pilgrims complete the final stage of their journey they will be joined by our long-term Palestinian partners in justice.
 And they will be more than just visible.
 Hearing and sharing their story, and providing a platform for their daily experience of the politics of ‘Balfour’ in 2017, is one of the primary objectives of the Just Walk.

 It’s not widely understood, but there are many Jews in Britain deeply troubled by the actions of the State of Israel.
 Sometimes it feels like we are the last remnant of that prophetic tradition of Amos.

 Making the Palestinian people visible, in the full richness of their history and culture, will be good news for the Jewish community too, both in the State of Israel and around the world.
 Because for me the most profound legacy of Balfour is that the future for Jews and Judaism is now entirely bound up with the success or failure of our relationship with the Palestinian people.

 I’m in no doubt that full visibility and equal rights for all would put us on a better road for the second 100 years of Balfour.

-For more information about the Just Walk to Jerusalem and the Change The Record campaign, please visit amostrust.org/change-the-record and to find out more about travelling to Palestine with Amos Trust, please visit amostrust.org/travel
+For more information about Just Walk to Jerusalem and the Change The Record campaign, please visit amostrust.org/change-the-record and to find out more about traveling to Palestine with Amos Trust, please visit amostrust.org/travel

 Robert Cohen is Head of Executive External Communication for the Co-op Group.
 He began his career in broadcast journalism and spent nearly 10 years with the BBC working in local radio and Radio 5 Live.